 We are on the cusp of construction on Pine Island Preserve at Matlacha Pass.
-Over the past year, we finalized the design and navigated the permitting process.
-We anticipate approval from the regulatory agencies soon and hope to get the project well underway before the summer rains begin.
+Over the past two years, we finalized the design and navigated the permitting process.
+We anticipate approval from the regulatory agencies soon and hope to get the project underway soon.
 Sign up here for our updates e-mailed to you.

 Pine Island is a haven for hikers, kayakers, and birdwatchers.
 Trails will lead guests to various wildlife-viewing areas such as marshes and pine forests, home to Pine Island's most impressive bird species.
 The Preserve will also boast a half-mile boardwalk connecting visitors to some of Florida’s coolest, though hard-to-see places.
 The boardwalk will pass through salt marshes and stunning mangrove forests, before reaching a kayak dock on Matlacha Pass, a great rest-stop for paddlers on the Great Calusa Blueway.
 There will be 20 acres of multi-use open space and the creation of two ponds will provide a unique wading bird habitat.
 The central one-acre pond will be surrounded by a paved trail, two picnic pavilions, and a restroom.
 Both ponds will capture feeder fish for wading birds.
 Scores of wood storks, egrets, herons and spoonbills will be a delight to see.